European Literary Trails: Study Abroad Program

 bullet

-CLASS CONDUCT ON LOCATION: Remember that you are under obligation to pay attention to all instructions given by the professor--that includes social/cultural matters, as well as course /content matters.
-In museums, cathedrals and other cultural sites, do stay close as the lectures are in progress--it's impolite and detrimental to group morale to wander off while your professor is speaking.
+CLASS CONDUCT ON LOCATION: Please pay attention pay attention to all instructions given by the professor--that includes social/cultural matters, as well as course /content matters.
+In museums, cathedrals and other cultural sites, do stay close as the lectures are in progress.
 Also, please do obey restrictions on flash photography in museums, churches, castles, and other sites.

 bullet

-ATTENDANCE AT PROGRAM FUNCTIONS: Your attendance is mandatory or your grade will suffer.
-There is some built-in flexibility in this program and free time, so if you wish to book yourself to a hotel-sponsored tour (castles; abbeys; day-trip to Rome, etc), you'll have to clear it with the professor in advance; have your cash ready and mind that your tour will have to be reflected in your final project.
+ATTENDANCE AT PROGRAM FUNCTIONS: Field trip attendance (including museum, historical sites, etc.) is mandatory.
+There is some built-in flexibility in the Program and some free time.
+In Italy, you may wish to book yourself on a hotel-sponsored tour, or travel to Rome, Venice, etc; please clear your plans in advance with the professor.
+Your tour will have to be reflected in your final project.

 bullet

-BREAKFAST SESSIONS are mandatory.
-Allow for enough time in the morning, so you can arrive to the sessions on time, alert, prepared and ready.
+BREAKFAST SESSIONS are mandatory - you need to arrive to the sessions on time, alert, prepared and ready.
 You must also be ready to leave the hotel or arrive at the designated meeting place on time.
-Promptness is particularly important on field-days and departure days: the group will not wait for stragglers.
-Be aware that for some day trips we might have to leave relatively early in the morning, and that we may not return until late at night.
-Complaints are not welcome--but spirit building activities (singing? limericks?) and keen sense of humor are!
+Promptness is particularly important on field-days and transfer days: the group will not wait for stragglers.
+We might have to leave for some day trips relatively early in the morning and we may not return until late at night.
+Complaints are not welcome--but a keen sense of humor and spirit building activities (singing? limericks?) are!

 bullet